akualab/occult/README.md

 Quote from [Wikipedia](http://en.wikipedia.org/wiki/Occult): *From the scientific perspective, occultism is regarded as unscientific as it does not make use of the standard scientific method to obtain facts.*

-That's what it feels like to do scientific computing on distributed systems that can take advantage of multi-core CPUs and clusters of unreliable computers.
+That's what it feels like to do scientific computing on distributed systems!

 ## Design Goals